 There will be two Ethics tests (see Courselink for more information).
 The grade on the Ethics exam will be the maximum of Test 1 and Test 2.
 Students can choose to skip either Test 1 or Test 2 with no consequence.
 No accommodation will be provided for students who miss Test 1 (in this case, the ethics exam grade will be comprised entirely of Test 2)

 - Test 1: a 1hr midterm.
-Tentatively scheduled for October 16, 5:40-6:40pm, pending approval from central scheduling.
-Location TBD. - Test 2: 1hr duration.
-The second hour of the final exam slot: Tuesday December 10, 2:30-4:30 pm.
-Room TBD (see webadvisor)
+Schedule is TBD, pending approval from central scheduling. - Test 2: 1hr duration.
+The second hour of the final exam slot (see webadvisor for times/dates)

 Law Exam (10%)

 Learning Outcome: 6